How to Use Excel GROWTH Function (4 Easy Methods)

 Combination of Excel ROUND and GROWTH Functions

-• As a consequence, the approximate revenue of the year 2018 is $278,542.
+• As a consequence, the approximate revenue for the year 2018 is $278,542.

 In this example, we will calculate the growth for a range of x-values.
-For example, we have a dataset containing the revenue from year: 2010-2015.
+For example, we have a dataset containing the revenue from the year 2010-2015.
 Now, we will calculate the growth for the next 3 years (2016-2018).
 However, you have to enter the function to complete the calculation.
 So, let’s go through the process.

 Apply GROWTH Function As an Array in Excel